 We make our headquarters at the magnificent Antlers Hotel.
 The first day's itinerary includes a trip to Crystal Park, a beautiful mountain highway drive following the natural contours of the mountain sides to an altitude of 9,125 feet.
 From the summit you have spread before you an all-inclusive view of the Pike's Peak region.
 Return is made to the Antlers Hotel for luncheon.
 In the afternoon we will ascend to the summit of Pike's Peak via the famous Cog Railway.
 This is the loftiest peak in this region-its head often thrust high above the clouds.
-To those who have realized the sensation of looking from a mountain top over thousands of miles of the earth's surface it affords an indelible recollection. return to the Antlers in time for dinner.
+To those who have realized the sensation of looking from a mountain top over thousands of miles of the earth's surface it affords an indelible recollection.
+We return to the Antlers in time for dinner.

-On the morning of the fourteenth day we will be taken on an automobile sight-seeing trip which will include the Garden of the Gods, Williams Canyon, Cave of the Winds, and South Cheyenne Canyon, in which are located the Seven Falls.
+On the morning of the fourteenth day we will be taken on an automobile sight-seeing trip which will include the Garden of the Gods, a region of fantastic formations of red limestone, Williams Canyon, Cave of the Winds, remarkable for the crystalline formations of its sixteen chambers, and South Cheyenne Canyon, in which are located the Seven Falls.
 At 1.45 p.m. we leave Colorado Springs, arriving at Denver, Union Station, 4.20 p.m.
 Transfer will be made to the Albany Hotel, where dinner will be served at 6.00 p.m.

 By making this extension tour in connection with the tours which leave Chicago on Thursdays or Saturdays, you may connect with one of our personally escorted tours at Denver for the return trip from Denver to Chicago.
 If Colorado Springs is made in connection with a Monday tour, you will have to return independently from Denver to Chicago.
 Arrangements for this extension tour MUST be made at time of booking or before leaving Chicago, as all unsold reservations are cancelled on date tour departs from there and our all-expense rates cannot be secured after that time.